Tranq781/Predict-Student-s-Dropout-and-Academic-Success/README.md

-﻿## Employee Attrition Prediction
-This project aims to predict employee attrition using machine learning models.
+﻿## Predict  Student's Dropout and Academic Success This project aims to predict student's dropout and academic success using machine learning models.

 ### Project structure
 - **src/**: source code